 Competing Government priorities lead to budget cuts which affect heritage management.
 Changes in the political landscape could adversely affect the transformation of the heritage landscape.
-These changes include shuffling of Cabinet and upcoming Local Government elections which impact on SAHRA due to change in personnel in the municipalities.
-This could affect the momentum established between SAHRA and the municipalities in instances such as getting into heritage agreements.
+These changes include cabinet reshuffles and the upcoming National elections which impact on SAHRA due to change in leadership.
 Additionally, there remain challenges in the establishment of PHRAs.
-Furthermore, Community ties to heritage needs to be managed at local level, which seems to be lacking resulting in limited community engagement.
+Furthermore, community ties to heritage needs to be managed at local level, which seems to be lacking resulting in limited community engagement.